Creamy Pralines are a traditional Southern candy to make during the Christmas season.

 In November 2017, I had a fantastic opportunity to compete at the World Food Championships in desserts.
 The competitors were the best of the best including professional chefs, professional teams, and home cooks.
 I knew I needed some secret ingredients.
 One ingredient that I used for my Pumpkin Praline Stack Cake is pralines.
 During the competition, I would not have enough time to make homemade candy.
 I remembered eating the best pralines as a child, teenager and young adult was from Tanner’s in my hometown of Mobile, Alabama.

 In the picture below, I am holding my second round dessert at the World Food Championships, Pumpkin Praline Stack Cake.
-It did well enough for me to finish in first place after the first and second round of competition.
+It did well enough for me to finish in first place after the first and second round of the competition.

 Tanner’s Pecans and Candies